danielhou13/cogs402longformer/README.md

 ## Model Training

-The code used the train the models can be found in the `src\training_notebooks` folder in the`longformer_news` and `longformer_research_papers` notebooks, indicating what task each model was finetuned for.
+The code used to the train the models can be found wihtin the `src\training_notebooks` folder in the`longformer_news` and `longformer_research_papers` notebooks, indicating what task each model was finetuned for.
 Both models, once trained, were published to the huggingface website and can be found [here](https://huggingface.co/danielhou13).

 ## Model Visualizations